 CDC Healthy Schools works with states, school systems, communities, and national partners to prevent chronic disease and promote the health and well-being of children and adolescents in schools.
 CDC Healthy Schools supports state education agencies (SEAs) in the implementation and evaluation of evidence-based strategies to prevent and manage chronic health conditions prevalent in student populations.

-CDC’s Virtual Healthy School (VHS) is an interactive tool that shows schools how to support the health and academic achievement of students through the Whole School, Whole Community, Whole Child (WSCC) model.
+CDC’s Virtual Healthy School (VHS) is an interactive tool that shows schools how to support the health and academic achievement of students through a coordinated effort.

 The CDC Virtual School can provide examples within the school environment that allow for students to improve their dietary and physical activity behaviors and manage their chronic health conditions.
 Click the link below to navigate through a virtual healthy school!

 The Arizona School Health and Wellness Coalition (ASHWC) is a collaboration of key school health stakeholders, state and local organizations, community members, parents and individuals whose primary goal is to assist schools in creating healthy school environments and communities.
 ASHWC serves as an organized platform that provides a voice to those who are passionate about school health.
-It promotes the multi-disciplinary approach to school health outlined by the WSCC model.
+It promotes the multi-disciplinary approach to school health.

 See what schools across Arizona are doing and gain inspiration for your own school health initiatives through a School Spotlight!

 The Comprehensive School Wellness Program is here to support your school.
 Through incorporating evidence-based health practices, we can ensure sustainability for healthy initiatives.
 There are many resources available to help guide the effective incorporation of health initiatives in schools.